mohamedmahmoud136/mohamedmahmoud136/README.md

 preview
 <h1 align="center">Hi 👋, I'm Mohamed Mahmoud</h1>
-<h3 align="center">Hello, My name is Ahmed, and I am a final-year student at the Faculty of Computers and Artificial Intelligence, specializing in Artificial Intelligence.
+<h3 align="center">Hello, My name is Mohamed, and I am a final-year student at the Faculty of Computers and Artificial Intelligence, specializing in Artificial Intelligence.
 I have experience in AI programming, and I studied Web Development at ITI.
 Currently, I am studying an Artificial Intelligence Diploma at Instant, where I have studied Machine Learning and Natural Language Processing (NLP).
 I am passionate about AI and continuously working on improving my technical skills through practical projects.</h3>

 - 🔭 I’m currently working on **data science**